SanctusFides/Flavour-Palette-Public/README.md

-Full encompassing Spring Book project for the resume for https://github.com/SanctusFides/
+Full encompassing Spring Book project for the resume of https://github.com/SanctusFides/

 Requirements to run this app: